anthonyjoeseph/fancy-todo-mvc/article-backups/shouldtask.md

 )
 ```

 The first parameter is a function that returns a `Promise`.
-I'll explain why this is a function and not just a `Promise` later.
+I'll explain later why this is a function and not just a `Promise`.

 The second parameter forces us to catch the errors from the `Promise` from the first parameter.
 The potential error is represented as an `unknown` instead of an `any`.

 `unknown` is safer than `any` because `unknown` forces us to [narrow the type](https://43081j.com/2019/02/typescript-avoid-using-any).
 In this case, we're narrowing with `instanceof`.

 Check out that return type.
-Our `Task` will return something called an `Either`.
-An `Either` is either an error value or a success value, but never both.
+Our `Task` will resolve into a value called an `Either`.
+An `Either` value is either an error value or a success value, but never both.
 We call the error value `Left` and the success value `Right` [by convention](https://hackage.haskell.org/package/base-4.14.0.0/docs/Data-Either.html).
 Here's the [definition](https://github.com/gcanti/fp-ts/blob/a5f06e7172eab0fe36ea72ae19263e2d78cc3200/src/Either.ts#L63) of Either:

 ```ts
 interface Left<E> {